lihka1202/-un-compressor/README.md

 Its a pretty cool idea, and fairly simple to implement (if we were doing this in python).

 Since this is being done in rust, there are many extra precautions that need to be taken.
-I'll also be explaining the code and some additional data structures which we would need a little more explaination (because rust).
+I'll also be explaining the code and some additional data structures which we would need a little more explanation (because rust).

 #### HuffmanNode